SomajitDey/ipfs-chat/README.md

 ## Future directions

 1. Secure file sharing.
 Files to be shared can simply be dragged and dropped in the text-input area.
 Support for WSL.
+Download limit (byte size *int*) can be specified with option `-D` to control bandwidth consumption - the user would be prompted before larger files downloads. `-D 0` : prompt always; `-D n` : prompt before downloading files larger than *n* bytes; `-D -n` : prompt never.
 2. Using Argon2 for more security (See [Security](#security)).
 3. Private messages: To PM a peer simply prefix your message with @nick(peer ID).
+4. Command-line option for manual update: `-u`.
+Try auto-update in background always and prompt user when new update is available.
+5. Command-line option for logging chat: `-l <logfile-path>`
+6. Detect and block malicious peers.
+All direct connections to blocked peers are culled.
+Users can also block (and unblock later) specific nicks (regex pattern), peer IDs.
+While blocking users can opt for - 1.
+Block permanently; 2.
+For present session only. **TBD**: News of this blocking (who blocked whom and when) may or may not be published over pubsub for other peers to see and decide for themselves.
+7. Secure directory transfer
-4. Offline mode such that even if a peer goes offline, it can obtain the missed messages when it comes back online [This may well be beyond my capabilities].
+8. Offline mode such that even if a peer goes offline, it can obtain the missed messages when it comes back online [This may well be beyond my capabilities].
+Once [`orbit-db-cli`](https://github.com/orbitdb/orbit-db-cli) matures, it might help achieve this.
+Random idea: Online peers publish CIDs of time-based logs at regular intervals over pubsub.
+Logs are directories containing chats - one message in one file.
+Even if logs of two peers don't match exactly, they will have many files in common, thus achieving major deduplication and also helping availability across the ipfs-chat network.

 ## Bug-reports and Feedbacks